 At its core, an NFT is a cryptographic ID representing ownership over a unique item.
 It’s a non-reproducible marker of authenticity that is stored in a cryptocurrency wallet.

 NFTs aren’t solely reserved for the cryptocurrency world.
-They may denote something as tangible as the deeds to a house, or as intangible as clothes for a character in a Videogame.
+They may denote something as tangible as the deeds to a house, or as intangible as clothes for a character in a videogame.

 The key component is that they’re IDs representing unique items that can be identified based on their specific characteristics, as well as a traceable chain of ownership from the point of creation.